kranzky/kane/README.md

   + When reading, make sidebar sticky and appear only when read
   + Easily close content when reading
   + Make title bar appear/hide when show
-  + Add a helper nag thing with Orson sketch
-* Process all the content
-  + One-by-one, extract all images and don't modify content
-  + Improve font
-  + Always open links in new window
-  + Display images with empty preview
-  + Make sure each article looks fantastic
-  + Make sure it displays great on mobile
 * Deploy to Heroku and share with the guys
   + Add skylight and rollbar and papertrail
 ---